Bacterial leaf scorch: Hosts

-Bacterial spot of pecans

 Symptoms

 An irregular browning leaf margin which may or may not be bordered by a pale halo.

 Symptoms re-occur every year, spreading throughout the tree crown, eventually killing the host plant.

 Vectors

 Xylem-feeding leafhoppers can transmit the disease bacteria.
+In general, any xylem-feeding insect can transmit the disease.

 Treatment

 There are no known effective treatments for BLS, consequently, removal of affected plants is recommended.